Manuel de Pedrolo

 Manuel de Pedrolo was born in 1918 in L'Aranyó, in the Segarra comarca (county), in Catalonia.
 After the Spanish Civil War he settled in Barcelona, where he worked a variety of jobs while writing in his spare time.
 From 1974, he devoted himself entirely to literature, creating works, translating, and performing minor editorial tasks.
 He died in Barcelona in 1990 after a long illness.

-Pedrolo explored all literary genres: poetry, theatre —classified within the Theatre of the Absurd, with Pedrolo's plays included in Martin Esslin's influential study (he is the only writer from the Iberian Peninsula featured in this study)—, narrative and short stories.
-His entire body of work, constituting one of the most extensive corpora in Catalan literature, is often overshadowed by the success of his most famous novel, Mecanoscrit del segon origen, the best-selling book in Catalan literature.
+Pedrolo explored literary genres including poetry, narrative, short stories, and theatre.
+His most well-known novel, Mecanoscrit del segon origen, is one of the best-selling books in Catalan literature.

-Additional information about his life and works can be found through the Pedrolo Foundation.